SAP-samples/mobile-cards-templates/Contact Card Template - Single Instance/README.md

 ## Description

-Contact Card gives you the contact details of the suppliers.
+Contact Card makes it easy for you to contact your suppliers, without having to feed the details in the contacts app on your phone.
-You can call the supplier, text the supplier, email them, open maps.
-You can see the category of products they supply.
+You simply open the card of the supplier whom you wish to contact and use the actions provided by the card to call them, send a text/e-mail message or navigate to their location.

 ## URL